Population synthesis of double neutron stars: Introduction

-In this paper we present the merger of two models: binary population synthesis and pulsar evolution models and compare them with the available data.
-In section 2 we present the model of the binary evolution and the pulsar evolution we use.
+In this paper we present the merger of binary population synthesis and pulsar evolution models.
+After applying radio selection effects we compare the predictions with the available data.
+The main differences between our work and that of \citet{2008MNRAS.388..393K} is that we base our modelling on different stellar evolution codes, focus on DNSs only and choose different field decay timescales.
+In Section 2 we present our model of binary evolution and pulsar evolution.
 Section 3 contains the results and comparison with the observations.
-Section 4 is devoted to comparison of the radio and gravitational wave selection effects, while Section 5 contains the conclusions.
+Section 4 focuses on the mass distribution of NS visible in the radio and gravitational waves, while Section 5 contains the conclusions.